 PL-1 year: Newborn Nursery

-Interns rotate on either the well newborn hospitalist service at Brigham and Women’s Hospital or the Birth Place Newborn Care Service at Boston Medical Center.
+Interns rotate on both the well newborn hospitalist service at Brigham and Women’s Hospital or the Nursery Service at Boston Medical Center.
 Interns are responsible for the evaluation and management of healthy newborns with the help of nurses and lactation specialists, and under the guidance of an attending pediatrician.
 Interns also attend didactic lectures, discussion sessions and demonstrations that focus on care of the newborn.

 PL1 and Supervisory Years: Neonatal ICU